 B i o g r a p h y

-Shaped by sonic sensitivity from a young age, Pittsburgh based composer/performer/artist Devon Osamu Tipp creates unorthodox musical environments from ostensibly incompatible realms.
-Tipp’s music draws influence from his Japanese and Eastern European roots, his experiences as a jeweler and painter, improvisations with plants, and his studies of gagaku and hogaku in Japan and the US.
-His work focuses on rhythmic and timbral transmutation of cyclical materials, ranging from the orchestral, to string basses prepared with honey stirrers, to concerti for traditional Japanese instruments.
-His compositions have been performed in the US, Europe, Australia, China and Japan.
+Pittsburgh based non-binary composer/performer/artist Devon Osamu Tipp (they/them) creates unorthodox musical environments from ostensibly incompatible realms.
+Tipp’s music draws influence from their Japanese roots, experiences as a jeweler and painter, improvisations with plants, and their studies of gagaku and hogaku in Japan and the US.
+Their work focuses on rhythmic and timbral transmutation of cyclical materials, ranging from the orchestral, to string basses prepared with honey stirrers, to concerti for traditional Japanese instruments.
+Their compositions have been performed in the US, Europe, Australia, China and Japan.
 In their sparetime, they enjoy painting, cooking, and playing with their two cats.

 Ever in search of new sounds, Tipp has collaborated with microtonal specialists Kjell Tore Innervik (quartertone percussion), Daniel Paulsen (quartertone percussion), Veli Kujala (quartertone accordion), Rarescale’s Carla Rees (Kingma System flutes), and Tolgahan Cogulu (microtonal guitar).
-He has also collaborated with Reigakusha Ensemble’s Hitomi Nakamura, pianist Kate Halsall, clarinetist/composer Gleb Kanasevich, shô player/composer Chatori Shimizu, composer Victoria Cheah, TAK Ensemble, oboist Sabine Kaselow, oboist Alison Lowell, Canada's Thin Edge New Music Collective, the Sudbury Guitar Trio, Finland's MikroEnsemble, the Cochlea Duo, members of Pittsburgh based ensemble Kamraton, Pittsburgh based film maker and multi-media aritist David Bernabo, and members of Avanti!
+They have also collaborated with Reigakusha Ensemble’s Hitomi Nakamura, pianist Kate Halsall, clarinetist/composer Gleb Kanasevich, shô player/composer Chatori Shimizu, violin duo String Noise, composer Victoria Cheah, TAK Ensemble, oboist Sabine Kaselow, oboist Alison Lowell, Canada's Thin Edge New Music Collective, the Sudbury Guitar Trio, Finland's MikroEnsemble, the Cochlea Duo, members of Pittsburgh based ensemble Kamraton, Pittsburgh based film maker and multi-media aritist David Bernabo, and members of Avanti!
 Chamber Orchestra.

-As an improvisor, Tipp has collaborated with Paul Miller, David Bernabo, composer Brian Riordan, composer Lu-han Li, composer/trombonist Jason Belcher, composer/pianist Mark Micchelli, composer/vocalist Mai Khôi, composer and multi-instrumentalist Matt Aelmore, and others.
+As an improvisor, Tipp has collaborated with Stringnoise Duo, Paul Miller, David Bernabo, composer Brian Riordan, composer Lu-han Li, composer/trombonist Jason Belcher, composer/pianist Mark Micchelli, composer/vocalist Mai Khôi, composer and multi-instrumentalist Jay Rauch, visual artist Qixin Zhang, and others.
 Tipp has also collaborated with San Francisco based artist Judy Shintani, Astrophysicist Carles Badenes and Particle Physicist Sergey Frolov.
-His flute repertoire is published by Tetractys Publishing
+Their flute repertoire is published by Tetractys Publishing

-He received his Bachelor’s in Music from Montclair State University in bassoon performance and composition.
-He studies composition with Mathew Rosenblum, and is a former student of Marcos Balter, Eric Moe, Amy Williams, Elizabeth Brown, and Dean Drummond.
-He is a shakuhachi student of Ralph Samuelson.
-He is currently a Andrew W. Mellon Predoctoral Fellow at the University of Pittsburgh.
+They received their Bachelor’s in Music from Montclair State University in bassoon performance and composition.
+They studied composition with Mathew Rosenblum, Marcos Balter, Eric Moe, Amy Williams, Elizabeth Brown, and Dean Drummond.
+They are a shakuhachi student of Ralph Samuelson and Elizabeth Brown.

 For information regarding Tipp's paintings, please visit https://osamupaints.wordpress.com/